collab-uniba/Emotion_and_Polarity_SO/README.md

 classify.sh -f file.csv -d delimiter -t text -e emotion -m model
 ```
 where:
-* `file.csv`: the input file coded in UTF-8 without BOM [use notepad ++ , go in format and chose it], containing the corpus to be annotated.
+* `file.csv`: the input file coded in UTF-8 without BOM [use notepad ++ , go in format and chose it], containing the corpus to be annotated; the format of the output file is specified [here](https://github.com/collab-uniba/Emotion_and_Polarity_SO/wiki/File-format-for-classification-output).
 * `delimiter`: the delimiter `;` or `,` used in the csv file
 * `-t "text"`: instead of parsing a csv file, detect emotion in the text (please, note the text must be surrounded by "...").
 * `-e emotion`: the specific emotion to be detected in the file or text, defined in {`joy`, `anger`, `sadness`, `love`, `surprise`, `fear`}